0xAX/linux-insides/Booting/linux-bootstrap-1.md

 }
 ```

 Now the BIOS starts: after initializing and checking the hardware, it needs to find a bootable device.
 A boot order is stored in the BIOS configuration, controlling which devices the kernel attempts to boot from.
 When attempting to boot from a hard drive, the BIOS tries to find a boot sector.
 On hard drives partitioned with an MBR partition layout, the boot sector is stored in the first 446 bytes of the first sector (which is 512 bytes).
-The final two bytes of the first sector are `0x55` and `0xaa`, which signals the BIOS that the device is bootable.
+The final two bytes of the first sector are `0x55` and `0xaa`, which signals the BIOS that this device is bootable.
 For example:

 ```assembly
 ;